CloudBindle/youxia/youxia-setup/readme.md

 # Usage:

 0. Spin up a ubuntu instance
-1. Setup a deployer.pem in the ssh directory
+1. Copy a pem private key to the ssh directory
 2. Fill out a aws config file in aws_config
 3. Fill out a youxia config file in youxia_config